-The Student Link Program provides an opportunity for students to receive one-on-one mentoring and coaching through the Office of Student Success.
+The Student Link Program provides an opportunity for students to receive oneon-one mentoring and coaching through the Office of Student Success.
 The goal is to partner with students to establish academic, spiritual, and personal goals each semester they are in the program.
 Students meet with student links who offer guidance, refer tutors, record progress, and hold students accountable to their semester goals.
 UVF students are fully capable of achieving their academic goals and we strive to help them see their potential.
-At times, students will face certain difficulties: academic, emotion, health-related, and family issues.
+At times, students will face certain difficulties: academic, emotional, health-related, and family issues.
 The Student Link program is designed to support and counteract these difficulties.
-The Student Links are resourced with tools necessary to help.
-They also have the ability to refer students to other offices, like the Office of Disability Services or our Tutoring Center, for further support.
+The Student students to other offices, like the Office of Disability Services or UVF's Tutoring Center, for further support.
 Through one-on-one attention and coaching, the Student Link Program is working to ensuring the success of our students.